 New Treatments for Myocarditis

-In addition to the therapies described above, at Seattle Children’s we are using the latest tools to help the heart pump most effectively when it is failing.
+In addition to the therapies described above, at Seattle Children's we are using the latest tools to help the heart pump when it is failing.
 These tools are called ventricular assist devices, a form of mechanical circulatory life support, and are used in only the most severe forms of myocarditis and cardiomyopathy.
 They can help allow the heart to rest and also serve as a bridge to heart transplantation if the heart does not recover enough.